On the GIT Quotient Space of Quintic Surfaces: Minimal Orbits of the GIT Compactification

-It is of special interest to understand the Kirwan blow up of $\overline{\mathcal{M}}^{\scriptscriptstyle{GIT}}$ at the point $ \omega $ that parametrizes the union of a double smooth quadratic surface and a transversal hyperplane.
-Indeed, J. Rana \cite[Thm 1.4 and 4.1]{rana} prove that on the KSBA compactification, $ \overline{\mathcal{M}}^{\scriptscriptstyle{KSBA}} $, of the moduli space of surfaces of general type with invariants $p_g=4$, $q=0$, and $K_X^2=5$ there is a Cartier divisor $\mathcal{D}$ associated with the deformations of the $\frac{1}{4}(1,1)$ singularity.
-At least one component of this divisor is obtained from taking the stable replacement of the following family of quintic surfaces deforming to $\omega$ :
+Recall that Kirwan constructed a partial desingularization of the GIT quotient by blowing up loci associated to positive dimensional stabilizers.
+The associated exceptional divisor $\mathbb{P}(\mathcal{N}_{x})^{ss} \gquot G_x$ often carries itself a modular meaning.
+It is of special interest to understand the Kirwan blow up of $\overline{\mathcal{M}}^{\scriptscriptstyle{GIT}}_5$ at the point $ \omega $ that parametrizes a union of a double smooth quadric surface and a transversal hyperplane.
+Indeed, J. Rana \cite[Thm 1.4 and 4.1]{Rana} proves that on the KSBA compactification $ \overline{\mathcal{M}}^{\scriptscriptstyle{KSBA}}_5 $ there is a Cartier divisor $\mathcal{D}$ associated with the deformations of the $\frac{1}{4}(1,1)$ singularity.
+At least one component of this divisor is obtained from taking the stable replacement of the following family of quintic surfaces deforming to $\omega$: